rpSebastian/gs-cite-fellow/README.md

 6. Crawl or get the list of Fellows directly.
 7. Clean the Fellow list.
 8. Compare the author names of each cited article with the Fellow list and output the final result.

+### Some Questions

+* Same name.
+The cited author and the fellow author have the same name.
+* Inconsistent correspondence between article and author.
+Some articles is not included by DBLP.
+* Incomplete fellow list.

+So the results are still relatively inaccurate, and need to be checked one by one.

 ## Installation